France train attack hero Stone stabbed in California

 Stone, who works in a medical unit, was recently transferred to Travis Air Force Base near Sacramento and has been slated for a promotion to staff sergeant, Air Force spokeswoman Captain Brooke Brzozowske said.

-Additional reporting by Alex Dobuzinskis in Los Angeles, Yeganeh Torbati in Washington and Suzannah Gonzales in Chicago,; Editing by Dan Whitcomb and Peter Cooney
+Additional reporting by Alex Dobuzinskis in Los Angeles, Yeganeh Torbati in Washington and Suzannah Gonzales in Chicago,; Editing by Will Dunham and Dan Whitcomb